Proxy Server: Current List of Free Proxies

-This shows how successful our attempts to establish a connection using the proxy were (on average).
+This shows how successful (on average) our connection attempts with the proxy were.

 Set Up a Proxy

-Setting up a proxy depends largely on your browser or operating system.
+How you'll set up a proxy depends mainly on your browser or operating system.
 In general, you'll need to look for proxy options under settings.
-Once you've found these, you can manually input data from our proxy list, namely, the proxy's IP and its port.
+After finding them, you can manually input the proxy's IP address and port number from our list.

 For Windows, open Settings and head to Network and Internet > Proxy > Manual Proxy Setup > Use a Proxy Server.

-On macOS, navigate to System Preferences > Network, select the network you wish to create a proxy on and click Advanced > Proxies.
+On macOS, navigate to System Preferences > Network, select the network where you want to create a proxy and click Advanced > Proxies.

-Whether you use Windows, macOS, Android, or iOS, to make things easier, we've created a step-by-step guide with screenshots.
+Whether you use Windows, macOS, Android, or iOS, we've created a step-by-step guide with screenshots to make things easier.

-Manually configured proxy servers aren't the only way to conceal your IP address.
-Depending on what it is you'd like to do, the following options might actually better match your needs:
+Manually configured proxy servers aren't the only way to hide your IP address.
+Depending on what it is you'd like to do, these options might actually better match your needs:

 VPN: The Safe Alternative